Snaresbrook Crown Court: Associated buildings

 There are two associated buildings to the former orphanage within the grounds of the Crown Court centre.
 The gatekeeper's lodge was built in 1841, probably by Scott and Moffatt, and is adjacent to what was the main opening onto Hollybush Hill.
 Like the court, the lodge was constructed by the builder William Jay, who was then based at Tower Hill.
 The lodge was purpose-built for the orphanage's bailiff and his wife, the latter of whom was the site's gatekeeper.
 The lodge is made of the same materials as the court building, being of coursed, squared and hammer-dressed Sneaton stone with Bath and Caen stone dressings.
 It has a single-storey, complete with attics, and is built in a T-shaped plan.
 During the main building's conversion from a school to a court in the 1970s, the lodge entrance was closed off and a new entrance was laid out further up Hollybush Hill, towards the main elevation of the court.
 The lodge became a private dwelling thereafter, but has remained empty for many years, as of 2019.
 The lodge was designated as a Grade II listed building on 3 December 2019 to acknowledge its group value with the court.

 In 1880 the asylum trustees commissioned the building of an indoor swimming pool, which was erected opposite to the gatekeepers lodge.
 The pool building is single storey and of rectangular plan; the architect is unknown.
-The internal swimming pool still exists, but is drained, and as of 2019 is covered by a wooden floor.
+The internal swimming pool still exists, but is drained and covered over by a wooden floor.
 Like the lodge, the pool building is empty and is used for storage.
 Along with the lodge, it was designated as a Grade II listed building on 3 December 2019 for its group value with the court.